*Provisional date for this year is Sunday 11th April 2021.

 COURSE & COLOUR ZONES

-There will be SIX Colour Burst Zones around the 4km course and each one having its own designated colour.
+There will be FIVE Colour Burst Zones around the 4km course each one having its own designated colour.
 So you can only imagine how colourful you’ll look by the time you cross the finish line!
 Colour Zone throwers will endeavour to aim low to avoid direct contact with participants eyes and many will wear sunglasses or goggles.

 Click HERE to see Course Map